How (and when) to watch King Charles’ coronation in the US

 WHAT TIME DOES THE CORONATION START?

-Well, first King Charles and his wife Camilla have to get to the ceremony.
+Well, first King Charles and his wife, Camilla, have to get to the ceremony.
 That begins with a procession to Westminster Abbey, which will get started at about 5 a.m.
 EDT, 2 a.m. for West Coasters.

 The Associated Press will livestream the procession beginning at 5 a.m.
 Eastern and provide ongoing coverage throughout the day on www.apnews.com.